rocket5/cinema-club-voting/NewKnowledgeBase.md

 - The same SessionsList component is used for both host and voter modes, with conditional rendering based on isHostMode prop
 - OMDB API integration provides rich movie data that is stored in FaunaDB and displayed in the UI
 - The MovieList component processes movie data to ensure consistent structure before passing to MovieCard
+- Bootstrap Icons are used for action buttons to create a cleaner, more modern UI
+- The application uses a consistent pattern for CRUD operations with separate serverless functions
+- Detailed error handling is implemented at both the API and UI levels for better user experience
+- Dedicated serverless functions for specific operations (like delete-movie) provide better reliability than generic endpoints

 ## Recent Learnings